Directed by Taika Waititi

 Written by Taika Waititi and Jennifer Kaytin Robinson

 Marvel has indeed crafted a phenomenal franchise with their superheroes and many would argue their casting choices are perfect.
 Perhaps none more perfect than Chris Hemsworth as Thor.
 In 2017 Marvel Studios released Thor: Ragnarok (2017) and had this quirky director from New Zealand named Taika Waititi write and direct it.
 His sense of odd and quirky humor hit a chord with audiences worldwide.
 Instead of dark and brooding and somewhat an oaf of a character in Thor; he instilled some levity and youthful joy into the character and story.
 Yet he kept an emotional edge in the themes of loss.
-This would be shown across the next few films with Thor losing his mother, father, Asgard, brother, and half of all life (Thanos snap).
-Thor has always been portrayed as a character that continuously has to cope with loss while he is accustomed to being the hero who saves.
-This film gets a “Writing a Movie RIGHT” review from me.
+This would be shown across the next few films with Thor losing his mother, father, Asgard, brother, and half of all life (i.e. Thanos’ snap).
+Thor has always been portrayed as a character who continuously has to cope with loss while also being the hero who saves the day.
+I’ll say it now, this film gets a “Writing a Movie RIGHT” review from me.

 Here comes the spoilers.